Explore Downtown's three main districts: Whiskey Row, Museum Row & South Fourth Street

 If you’re in the mood for seafood or steak, there’s Brendon’s Catch 23.
 This official stop on the city’s Urban Bourbon Trail® also boasts a selection of more than 100 Bourbons.
 For meat lovers, Brazeiros Brazilian Steakhouse serves up carnivorous delights and gourmet sides.
 And, Sicilian Pizza & Pasta offers an array of melt-in-your-mouth pizzas, including Kentucky Hot Brown.
 This twist on the Hot Brown features a pizza piled high with roast turkey, bacon and cheese sauce.
 Pizza Bar also boasts a vast array of pies and slices.

 Theater Square is home to several dining options.
 Enjoy specialty cocktails, like the Oliver Lewis Old Fashioned, named for the jockey who rode Aristides across the Kentucky Derby’s first finish line, in the elegant Black Jockeys Lounge, where dinner is served Thursday through Saturday.
 CC's Kitchen is a lively eatery with a popular Sunday brunch & drag show.
-Safier Mediterranean Deli is a local favorite for lunch with many vegetarian options.

 The Louisville Palace, originally a movie theater that opened in 1928, now hosts internationally known musicians, comedians and performing arts shows.
 The Palace is famous for its ornate interior baroque architecture and design.
 The Mercury Ballroom is another great place to catch performances by both national and up-and-coming artists.